-In this week’s Church at Home, we’re looking at the phrase “heaven and earth.”
+In this week’s Bible Study, we’re looking at the phrase “heaven and earth.”
 Most of us have trouble thinking about the concept of heaven the way the Bible actually describes it.
 We tend to imagine it as a beautiful place where we go after we die, but it’s so much more than that.
 Heaven and earth—God’s space and humans’ space—were originally united as one.
 When humanity chose to go their own way, those two spaces were driven apart.

 But Jesus made a way for the two spaces to be one again.
 Right now we can experience the overlap between heaven and earth, but one day soon we will see the two spaces fully reunited again.
 As we wait, we are invited by Jesus to live out this prayer, “Father let your will be done on earth as it is in heaven.”
 In this week’s study, we’ll explore and practice the hope of this reality together.